CSUF News Service

-Stephanie Vaughn, associate professor and director of the School of Nursing: $498,810 in second-year funding from the U.S. Health Resources and Services Administration for “EMBRACE: Enrichment Markers of Better Relationships, Academics and Cultural Enhancement” project.
+Stephanie Vaughn, professor and director of the School of Nursing: $498,810 in second-year funding from the U.S. Health Resources and Services Administration for “EMBRACE: Enrichment Markers of Better Relationships, Academics and Cultural Enhancement” project.

 Lori Palmerton, director of Disability Support Services: $132,035 California Department of Rehabilitation award for the “Workability IV” project.
 Related: WorkAbility Program Puts Students Alumni to Work.

 Jocelyn Read, assistant professor of physics: $65,100 National Science Foundation grant for “Dense Matter and Gravitational Waves: The Coalescence of Neutron Star Binaries.”